JonesyJava/student-workbook/src/reflections/wk3/10-day.md

 You can create private variables by using closure-based encapsulation over using classes and the new specification field.
 You would do this to keep your variables private so that an outdside user cannot manipulate the data set.

-## JS Day-10 Vending Machine Challenge
+## JS MVC Day-10 Vending Machine Challenge
 - [My Github](https://github.com/JonesyJava/vending-machine.git)